Data driven isospin analysis of timelike octet baryons electromagnetic form factors and charmonium decay into baryon-anti-baryon: About Charmonium decay

 The precision of broad Charmonium states above $D\bar{D}$ threshold is far from being adequate for the investigation of isospin violation contribution.
 In the near future more detailed measurement of the line shape of $\psi(3770)$ can be used to easily check our claim in Eq.~(\ref{eq:pexpansion}).
 Fig. \ref{fig:psipn} shows the cross sections of $e^+ e^- \to p\bar{p}$ and $e^+ e^- \to n\bar{n}$ in the vicinity of ${\psi}(3770)$.
 The dip in the $e^+ e^- \to p\bar{p}$ results from a destructive interference of ${\psi}(3770)$ and continuum.
-Considering the unkown $\Delta \phi = D_n-D_p$ in the charmonium region, a solid prediction can only be made by Eq.~(\ref{eq:pexpansion}) to the range of peak or dip position of $\psi(3770)$ in $e^+ e^- \to n\bar{n}$, as indicated by the dashed line.
+Considering the unknown $\Delta \phi = D_n-D_p$ in the charmonium region, a solid prediction can only be made by Eq.~(\ref{eq:pexpansion}) to the range of peak or dip position of $\psi(3770)$ in $e^+ e^- \to n\bar{n}$, as indicated by the dashed line.
 The upper line, e.g. a peak, is preferred for two reasons.
-First, the lower line extends into unphysical negative values.
+First, the lower line extends into nonphysical negative values.
 Second, the $\Delta \phi$ is expected to be weakly energy dependent and its value below 3.0 GeV favors a peak of $\psi(3770)$ in $e^+ e^- \to n\bar{n}$.
-However, both reasons suffer from large errors so the dip shape of $\psi(3770)$ in $e^+ e^- \to n\bar{n}$ is not fully excluded.
+However, both reasons suffer from large errors so the dip shape of $\psi(3770)$ in $e^+ e^- \to n\bar{n}$ is not fully excluded. {The analysis here is not intending to prove the existence or non-existence of a certain kind meson resonances.
+Rather, they were referred to merely as auxiliary entities, serving as an attempt to connect the derived phenomena to elements of hadron physics.}

 As can be seen in Fig. \ref{fig:psipn}, the relative magnitude of $|I^{\textrm{BW}}_N/I^D_N|$ is around 0.3 for $\psi(3770)$ but around 0.1 $\sim$ 0.2 for light mesons, both of which is in the same level of relative accuracy of local data.
 So the NLO contribution in Eq.~(\ref{eq:pexpansion}) can not be identified by the currently available data.
 In other word, the data are well described both by the Breit-Wigner form and an oscillatory function, as demonstrated in detail in our previous work \cite{Cao:2021asd}.
 Hopefully the precision of data in the vicinity of $\psi(3770) \to p\bar{p}$ will approach to the same level with that below 3.0 GeV and validate the NLO contribution.
 Similar argument can be applied to $\psi(3770)\rightarrow\Lambda\bar\Lambda$ as well \cite{BESIII:2021ccp}.
 However, this is an extremely trivial phenomenon, already known from Flatt\'{e} parametrizations or from a Fano line shape analysis of resonances, for instance, in the $\psi(3770) \to D\bar{D}$ reaction\cite{Wang:2014zha}.
 The underlying mechanism includes three-gluon and $D$-meson loop contributions~\cite{Bystritskiy:2021frx,Bystritskiy:2022nqn,Qian:2021neg}.